Website Not Getting Any Hits? Here’s How To Fix It

 Is your website a tech fail?

-There are several tech issues that could make your website a pain in the ass to visit.
+There are several tech issues that could make your website a pain to visit.
 Here are the big ones:

 Website speed - If your website takes too long to load, people click away.
 A site that loads quickly and efficiently helps visitors stick around.
-Large files, too many plug-ins and overloaded hosting servers are just a few things that can slow your site speed.
+To be able to reach that suitable speed, you can either fix it yourself or call on services like wordpress site speed optimization. -Large files, too many plug-ins and overloaded hosting servers are just a few things that can slow your site speed.
 Check your site regularly to make sure everything is running cleanly and efficiently.
 Just like other sites such as https://www.ilwareed.info/en/news/healthcare-websites-are-the-worst-for-people-who-need-them-the-most/2019/, you can utilize IT services, such as dedicated hosting, in order to enhance your site to greater lengths.

 Responsive design - More than 40% of my website visitors are using a mobile device to access it.
 At one time, that meant people had to re-size the pages manually in order to read anything on my site.
 Now, thanks to my amazing designer, we've got a site with responsive design, meaning that the content should automatically adjust to fit whatever size device you're on.
 Make sure your website is suitable for both small and large devices.
 If you don’t, Google won’t consider your website to be mobile-friendly, and may exclude it from certain searches.